fdq09eca/cs-project/README.md

 The class is for obtaining data from HKEX endpoint.

 #### Caveat
-- maximum obtain one year data for all stock code
+- maximum one year data for all stock code
 - over one year query must include stock code

 #### Development